 As a result of millions years of wave erosion, the volcano which forms Bermuda’s foundation was eroded into a flat-topped seamount, or a submerged volcanic stump.
 This submarine edifice was ultimately capped by limestone and modern carbonate sands (Figure 1e, Chapter 1).
 Today, no undisturbed volcanic rock is to be found anywhere above sea level.

 The first borehole to penetrate though Bermuda’s limestone cap into the volcanic seamount was drilled near Gibbs Hill Lighthouse in 1912 by Louis Pirsson (PI1).
-Undisturbed volcanic rock was found at a depth of 171 m (560 ft) below sea level.
+Volcanic debris was recovered in the drill core from a depth of 75 m (245 ft) below sea level.
+Undisturbed volcanic rock was not encountered until 171 m (560 ft) below sea level.
 It is now known that this borehole happened to be located in a part of Bermuda where the top surface of the volcano is unusually deep.

 In 1972 the “Deep Drill” project (RE1) was responsible for completion of the deepest borehole drilled on Bermuda to date.
 It was situated on St George’s Island, just west of the Biological Institute of Ocean Science (BIOS).
 Volcanic rock was first encountered, below the limestone cap, at 26 m (85 ft) below sea level.
 A continuous rock core was extracted to a depth below sea level of 793 m (2632 ft).
 The core material recovered from this borehole was the source of a reliable 33.5 million years age for intrusive magma, as determined by Potassium-Argon radiometric dating (RE1).
 The ages of 47 to 91 million years determined for the older lava flows were not considered reliable.